17 Beautiful Shrubs with Purple Flowers

 Butterfly Bush needs regular watering, weed removal, and soil loosening.

-Grow some Butterfly Bush to round out your butterfly garden!
-The fabulous purple flowering bush is full of long bright green leaves and spiky clusters of delicate flowers.
-Besides vibrant shades of purple, you can find this shrub with white blooms, as well as red, yellow, and every shade of pink.
+Grow some butterfly bush to round out your butterfly garden (as long as you live somewhere this plant isn’t an invasive species)!
+This fabulous purple flowering shrub is full of long, bright green leaves and spiky clusters of delicate flowers.
+In addition to vibrant shades of purple, you can find this shrub with white blooms, as well as red, yellow, and every shade of pink.

-This hardy shrub is considered an invasive species in some parts of the US, so check before planting.
-It’ll give you blooms that attract pollinators all summer and fall.
-It needs loamy, sandy soil that’s well-drained but moist.
-Otherwise, it’s not picky about the pH of the soil.
+This hardy shrub is considered an noxious weed in some parts of the U.S., so check before planting.
+It will give you blooms that attract pollinators all summer and fall.
+It prefers loamy, sandy soil that’s well-drained but moist.
+Otherwise, it’s not picky about the soil’s pH.

 Bush Clover